-With his latest solo work “M“ (2020), Chaplin doesn’t only connect musically to his two predecessors, but takes it to the top with virtuosity and wit.
-Anew, he manages to condense experimental and colourful electronics in a unique way in chamber music and back again, transporting the listener to intermediate mental and spatiotemporal states.
-A completely autonomous musical microcosm, which can also be experienced in his impressive solo live performances.
+Another powerful work of art, located between electronic music and avant-garde.
+Once again, Christopher Chaplin breaks genre boundaries and manages to condense experimental and colorful electronics in chamber music in a unique way, transporting the listener into mental and spatiotemporal intermediate states.
+A completely unique musical microcosm that can also be experienced in his impressive solo live performances.

 (photo © Florian Kalotay)